Training Links Programme, 2014 - 2016

-- The Training network identifies a Network Coordinator (most likely, but not necessarily, a person associated with the lead/applicant organisation) to co-ordinate network activities and have overall responsibility for the project.
+- The Training network identifies a Network Coordinator (most likely, but not necessarily, a person associated with the Lead Organisation) to co-ordinate network activities and have overall responsibility for the project.

-- The Training Network’s members share in the decision-making, design and implementation of training (i.e. training developed by the network members for the network members).
-This finds form through the establishment of the Steering Group to oversee the work of the Networking and to guide the work of the Network Coordinator.
+- The Training Network’s member organisations share in the decision-making, design and implementation of training (i.e. training developed by the network members for the network members).
+This is facilitated through the establishment of the Network Committee to oversee the work of the Network and to guide and support the work of the Network Coordinator.

-- The member organisations of the Training Network must be stand-alone organisations.
+- The member organisations of the Training Network must be stand-alone organisations, independently run and governed.
 The full network cannot purely be branches of an organisation.
 A minimum of ten members is required for eligibility.
-There is no maximum number of organisations that can be members of a Training Network, however, the network must be a manageable size for the Network Coordinator.
+There is no maximum number of organisations that can be members of a Training Network; however, the network must be a manageable size for the Network Coordinator.

 - Training Networks may be from the same town or area (regional); may be involved in similar activities (sectoral); or may all be involved in a specific subject (theme).